 Hot-pressed paper is made by pressing the sheets together between two heated rollers.
 It results in a smooth surface, ideal for watercolor washes, and pencil drawing.

-Good watercolor paper is expensive so few pencil artists will use it exclusively for drawing, but there’s no reason not to, if the price is no barrier.
+Good hot-pressed watercolor paper is expensive so few pencil artists will use it exclusively for drawing, but there’s no reason not to if the price is no barrier.

 The chart below compares some of the better papers at a glance.
 I’ve included Daler-Rowney pads because they are widely available in the UK.
 Strathmore is more widely available in the USA.
 Stonehenge and Fabriano are premium papers.